 Daintree, headquartered in California's Los Altos, provides building energy management, controlling, monitoring, and analyzing multiple applications to tackle just that.
-It has over 35 million square feet under management in hundreds of facilities across the U.S. Founded in 2003, the firm has amassed \$12 million in two funding rounds from Lend Lease Ventures - the last of which arrived three years ago.
-The firm has picked up a raft of end-toend partners including Cooper Lighting, LG, and Silicon Labs.
-Its customers are no less esteemed: General Electric, FedEx.
-Pepsico, and Sprint are just some of the giants utilizing its services.
+It has over 60 million square feet under management in hundreds of facilities across the U.S. Founded in 2003, the firm has had two funding rounds from Jolimont Capital and Lend Lease Ventures.
+The firm has picked up a raft of end-toend partners including LG, Felxtronics, GE, Silicon Labs and more.
+Its customers are no less esteemed: General Electric and Pepsico are just some of the giants utilizing its solutions.